 Roshen Fountain, Vinnytsia

 One interesting fact about the fountain before I move on.
-According to Atlas Obscura (which is a great website by the way), ‘hibernation technology’ is used in the winter to protect the fountain from Ukraine’s harsh winter conditions.
+According to Atlas Obscura, ‘hibernation technology’ is used in the winter to protect the fountain from Ukraine’s harsh winter conditions.
 Around mid-October, the equipment is sunk to the bottom of the water, where it remains until the ice has thawed and it can be brought back to the surface once more.

 Where we stayed in Vinnytsia

 We decided to treat ourselves in Vinnytsia and stayed at the Hotel France on Soborna Street.
 At US$26 per night (including buffet breakfast), it was expensive by Ukrainian standards but we had a lovely room at this 4-star classified hotel, the staff were friendly and we even had a heated towel rack – handy for drying hand-washed laundry overnight!

 I can’t remember exactly the name of the place where we ate but it was near the water tower on Independence Square.
 There are several restaurants and cafes serving food around the square and this is the best place to head for a bite to eat.
 There are also a couple of bars on the square, one of which I frequented to watch the disastrous England – Iceland game.
 I have fond memories of Vinnytsia, apart from 90 minutes, which I would like to erase from my memory forevermore!